xduraid/testtt/README.md

 ## 🧾 Notes<a name="notes"></a>

-* The library is designed to work only with **terminal I/O**, both `stdin` and `stdout` must be attached to a terminal.
+* `xd-readline` is designed to work only with **terminal I/O**, both `stdin` and `stdout` must be attached to a terminal.
   If either is not a terminal, an error message is printed and the program will be terminated with an error exit code.

-- While large input lines are supported, some cursor movement and editing functionalities may not work correctly when the line exceeds the visible screen area (`width × height` characters).
+* While `xd-readline` supports large input lines, some cursor movement and editing functionalities may not work correctly when the line exceeds the visible screen area (`width × height` characters).
   This is due to the limitations of ANSI escape sequences and the goal of maintaining wide compatibility.

-- The library was developed on **Debian Linux**, using the `xterm-256color` terminal type, and has been tested on different distributions and terminal emulators.
+* `xd-readline` was developed on **Debian Linux**, using the `xterm-256color` terminal type, and has been tested on different distributions and terminal emulators.

 ---